Why Do I Need Hip Internal Rotation?Jun 08, 2022

-This is actually a good question, because functionally we don’t often squat, lunge, deadlift, etc with more than a few degrees of hip IR.
+Functionally we don’t often squat, lunge, deadlift, etc with more than a few degrees of hip internal rotation

 Here’s what we use Hip IR for:

-During a depth jump, the calf stretches through dorsiflexion ROM as we absorb shock and then shortens and creates force through plantar flexion and jumping up.
+The stored-up energy from absorption allows you to produce a good amount of quick energy.
+For example, during a depth jump, the calf stretches through a dorsiflexion range of motion (ROM) as we absorb shock and then shortens and creates force through plantar flexion and jumping up.

 Stay connected with news and updates!

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.